Khonotshwete/route-optimization/README.md

 # Setup

 1. Open the directory holding `route-optimization.py`
-2. Go to the file `route-optimization.py`
+2. Open the file `route-optimization.py`
-3. Scroll down to lines 96 to 99
-4. Un-comment the function you want to use based on which EV charger you need (you cannot run multiple functions at the same time for performance reasons)
-5. On line 91, you can also change your source/starting node if required
+3. On line 91 & 92, you can also change your source/dest node
+4. Do not run multiple instances of the `shortest_path` function program will crash!
-6. Once changes are made, run the program using `python3 route-optimzation.py`
+5. Once changes are made, run the program using `python3 route-optimzation.py`